 Table of Contents

-What are D.C.
-Jail Records?
+- What are District Of Columbia Jail Records?

 Unfortunately, Washington D.C. does not have a searchable online database on their website, but you can search for a District of Columbia inmate by using the VINE system or calling their records department at (202) 523-7060.
 The VINE system allows you to search using a person’s inmate number or their name.
 You won’t see a ton of information, but if you use a third-party search portal, you can get access to the person’s entire criminal history and much more detail.
 Using one of those, you can search in a variety of ways, but generally, all you need is their name.